A SwiftUI Example Tutorial

 @State private var rotation: Double = 0

-With these variables configured, display the Library panel, locate the Picker in the Views screen and drag and drop it beneath the TextField view in either the code editor or preview canvas so that it is embedded in the existing VStack layout.
+With these variables configured, display the Library panel, locate the Picker in the Views screen, and drag and drop it beneath the TextField view in the code editor to embed it in the existing VStack layout.
 Once added, the view entry will read as follows:

 Text("1").tag(1)